 6. BOARD MEETINGS

-6.1 The Board should meet in person as least once every quarter to facilitate the discharge of their responsibilities.
+6.1 The Board should meet in person or via video conferencing or by means of other communication equipment / platform at least once every quarter to facilitate the discharge of their responsibilities.

 6.2 It is expected that each Director makes every effort to attend each Board meeting and each meeting of any committee on which he/she sits.